Central Park Tango is an outdoor milonga at the Shakespeare Statue at the south end of The Mall. A “milonga” is a tango dance party.

 Central Park Tango is a great dance for beginners, but dancers of all levels go because it’s so beautiful.

 The floor is paving stones so don’t wear good shoes.
 The organizers put down chalk that you can step in to make your shoes more slippery.

 You don’t need a partner.
 You don’t even really need to know how to dance Tango.
 There is usually a free beginner’s lesson, and it’s a great dance for beginners.
 The experts will gladly teach you.

 The dress code is very casual.
 It’s Central Park.
 Many people just watch.
 If you’ve never seen tango, it might make you want to learn to dance.
 That’s what happened to us.

 Central Park Tango 2023 is Saturdays, June 3 – September 29, 2023.

 - Shakespeare Statue Central Park

 - First Saturday in June to last Saturday in September

 Visiting Central Park Tango

 Do pay what you can.
-The organizers give a lot of their time and they do have some equipment costs.
-Most milongas in New York City charge $10-15 per person.
+The organizers give a lot of their own time, and have been doing so for years.
+They have equipment and travel costs too.
+Most milongas in New York City charge $15-20 per person.